January 16, 2012

 (Editor’s note: This is a translation of a commentary in Latvian, Dižā krievu nacionālisma dievišķais uzdevums, that appeared Jan.
 13, 2012, on the TVNET portal.
 It is published with the permission of the author.
 Footnotes are translated from the original Latvian text, not their sources.)

-Otto Ozols is a writer and publicist.
-He is the author of the 2011 Latvian best-seller Latvieši ir visur.
+Otto Ozols is a writer and publicist, the author of the 2011 Latvian best-seller Latvieši ir visur.
+Has published over 200 articles and essays on politics, economics and culture.
+Has facilitated the political discussion program "100. pants" on Latvian TV.